 – William Nack of Sports Illustrated

-General/Grandstand Admission into the track is $5.00 person.
-This is the casual dress side of the racetrack.
-Track goers are given access to Grandstand seating, Picnic seating and the Paddock area.
+General/Grandstand admission into the track is normally $5.00 person.
+This is the casually dressed side of the racetrack.
+Track goers are given access to Grandstand seating (must be reserved in advanced), Picnic seating and the Paddock area.

-Club House admission is $8.00.
-Club House admission gives you access to Club House grandstand seating, with similar process to General Admission.
-It also gives you access to the Turf Terrace, The Club Terrace, The Porch, The Easy Goer (formerly the Carousel) and At the Rail restaurants.
+Club House admission is normally $8.00.
+Club House admission gives you access to Club House grandstand seating.
+It also gives you access to the Turf Terrace, The Club Terrace, The Porch, The Easy Goer (formerly the Carousel) and 1863 Club restaurants (The club house seats and restaurants must be reserved in advanced).
 If you are a horse owner or “know someone” you can also secure to the coveted box seats.

 The very first thoroughbred meet at Saratoga happened a month after the battle of Gettysburg.
 It was organized by casino owner, gambler and ex-boxer John Morrissey on August 3, 1863.
 The four day meet drew thousands of locals and tourists.